Safety & Inclusion

 Teachers, judges, and competition finalists may be exempt from any mask requirement for the duration of their teaching, judging, or competing in the finals.
 Competitors may be required to take rapid self-test(s) prior to competing in addition to any general rapid self-testing required for all attendees.

-What Happens If I Test Positive for Covid-19?
+What Happens If I Test Positive for COVID-19?

-If you test positive for Covid-19 during the 10 days prior to the event, stay home (and feel better soon).
-You can transfer your full-price pass to CalBal2023 to another person or to another year.
+If you test positive for COVID-19 during the 10 days prior to the event, stay home (and feel better soon).
+You can transfer your full-price pass to CalBal 2023 to another person or to another year.

-If you test positive for Covid-19 during the event, you will be asked to leave the event immediately and will be issued a pass credit good for the next year of CalBal.
+If you test positive for COVID-19 during the event, you will be asked to leave the event immediately and will be issued a pass credit good for the next year of CalBal.

-If your roommate at the event tests positive for Covid-19 during the event, but you test negative on a rapid self-test at that time, you may be asked to leave the event immediately along with your roommate.
-The decision regarding whether a Covid-negative roommate of a Covid-positive person must also leave the event will be made by the onsite RN in accordance with the individual circumstances of the people involved.
+If your roommate at the event tests positive for COVID-19 during the event, but you test negative on a rapid self-test at that time, you may be asked to leave the event immediately along with your roommate.
+The decision regarding whether a COVID-negative roommate of a COVID-positive person must also leave the event will be made by the onsite RN in accordance with the individual circumstances of the people involved.

-If you have recovered from Covid-19 as of 10 or more days prior to the event, you are considered recovered and are subject to no special conditions.
+If you have recovered from COVID-19 as of 10 or more days prior to the event, you are considered recovered and are subject to no special conditions.

 Who pays for my trip expenses if I have to cancel my trip?

-CalBal strongly encourages attendees to purchase travel insurance that includes coverage related to Covid-19 for their trip to CalBal 2023.
-Although CalBal 2023 is offering unlimited pass transfers (to another person or to another year of CalBal), if you get Covid-19 at CalBal 2023 (or during the 10 days before the event), CalBal will not pay for any other costs related to changes or cancellations of your trip.
+CalBal strongly encourages attendees to purchase travel insurance that includes coverage related to C-19 for their trip to CalBal 2023.
+Although CalBal 2023 is offering unlimited pass transfers (to another person or to another year of CalBal), if you get COVID-19 at CalBal 2023 (or during the 10 days before the event), CalBal will not pay for any other costs related to changes or cancellations of your trip.

 How can I help prevent Covid-19 at CalBal 2023?

-Do your best before the event to take extra precautions around other people to reduce your possible exposure to Covid-19 (e.g., wearing a well-fitting N95, KN95, or KF94 mask in public, indoor places).
+Do your best before the event to take extra precautions around other people to reduce your possible exposure to COVID-19 (e.g., wearing a well-fitting N95, KN95, or KF94 mask in public, indoor places).

 If you have access to rapid self-tests and would like to donate them to the event, the Pacific Swing Dance Foundation (which operates CalBal) would greatly appreciate your generosity.
 Details regarding donations of rapid self-tests will be available by January 5, 2023.

-How do I contact CalBal about the CalBal 2023 Covid-19 policy?
+How do I contact CalBal about the CalBal 2023 COVID-19 policy?